Exterior House Painting - The Complete Guide

 The durability of the paint you use will depend on the paint and the conditions it has to endure.
 Houses by coastal and rural areas will have to endure a lot of weathering, which is why they are often repainted more than other properties.
 A standard acrylic masonry paint can often need to be repainted in as little as 12 months, whether it be from peeling & flaking or simply discolouring.

 For this reason, Emperor Masonry Paint has been developed and independently verified to last a minimum of 25 years in harsh weather conditions without breaking down.
-The self-cleaning properties also ensure that the house stays looking newly painted, preventing the discolouration that many houses suffer due to weathering.
+The self-cleaning properties also ensure that the house stays looking newly painted, reducing the risk of the discolouration that many houses suffer due to weathering.

 We hope we have answered any questions you may have had regarding painting the exterior of your house and how best to go about it.
 If you have any other questions feel free to get in touch with our team of experts who are on hand to assist you.
 Contact them today by emailing info@emperorpaint.co.uk or calling 0161 509 9009.
 Alternatively, shop Emperor Masonry Paint today and get FREE next working day delivery on all orders over £50.